Sneethan/Sneethan/README.md

 ### Hi there 👋
-My name is Sneethan and I devlop websites and Discord Bots.
+My name is Sneethan and I develop websites and Discord Bots.

 **Currently Learning:**
 -WordPress